Tuition and Living Accommodation Costs (TLAC)

 Error detection

-A Statistical Analysis System (SAS) program is run on the completed file, comparing each institution to the previous year's results.
+A statistical analysis program is run on the completed file, comparing each institution's data to the previous year's results.
 Any significant changes are investigated with the respondents.
+Error detection is done at the macro and micro level and includes identifying missing, invalid or inconsistent entries, and reporting errors.

 Imputation